tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 Adding more colour
 ------------------

-The faceted histogram plot clearly illustrates that there are differences in the distributions of the sepal length between the different Iris species.
+The faceted histogram plot (:numref:`ggplot-faceted-histogram`) clearly illustrates that there are differences in the distributions of the sepal length between the different Iris species.

-However, suppose that the faceted histogram figure was meant to be displayed next to the extended scatter plot produced above.
+However, suppose that the faceted histogram figure was meant to be displayed next to the extended scatter plot (:numref:`ggplot-aesthetic-scatter-plot`).
 To make it easier to make the mental connection between the two data representations it may be useful to colour the histograms by species as well.